k15z/soccer-ai/README.md

 ```
 player.id
 player.action(state)
-player.message(id, data)
+player.message(data)
 ```

 The other main component is the `player.js` file.
 Each competitor creates their own `Player` object which gets loaded into the engine.
 Several instances of the each competitors `Player` object are created by the engine, one for each player on that competitor's team, and each instance is assigned an unique id.
-The id can be used to send messages to other players on the team.

 Every time the frame changes, each instance of the `Player` is examined and the `player.action` method is called.
 State information containing the location of